 - In a bowl, combine the crumbs, nuts, brown sugar and butter.
 Press onto the bottom and up the sides of a 9-in. springform pan coated with cooking spray.
 Place on a baking sheet.
 Bake 350° for 8-10 minutes or until lightly browned.
 Cool on a wire rack.

 - In a small nonstick skillet coated with cooking spray, cook apples over medium heat for 6-8 minutes or until tender.
 Stir in cinnamon and nutmeg; set aside.

-- In a bowl, beat cream cheese and sugar until smooth.
+- In a mixing bowl, beat cream cheese and sugar until smooth.
 Add egg substitute and sour cream just until blended.
 Stir in apple mixture and walnuts.
 Pour into crust.
 Place pan on a baking sheet.
 Bake at 350° for 45-55 minutes or until center is almost set.
 Turn oven off; leave cheesecake in oven with door ajar for 30 minutes.

 - Remove from oven.
 Carefully run a knife around edge of pan to loosen.
 Cool 1 hour longer.
 Refrigerate overnight.
 Remove sides of pan.
 Before serving, drizzle with caramel topping.
 Refrigerate leftovers.
 Yield: 12 servings.